spryker/spryker-docs/docs/scos/dev/legacy-demoshop/201811.0/set-up-a-hello-world-queue-legacy-demoshop.md

  {% info_block infoBox "Note" %}

- Exchanges and why do I need them?
-In RabbitMQ messages are sent to Exchanges, which have different types of routing.
-Exchanges route messages to appropriate queue or multiple queues (zero or more).
+ Whe do you need Exchanges?
+In RabbitMQ, messages are sent to Exchanges, which have different types of routing.
+Exchanges route messages to an appropriate queue or multiple queues (zero or more).

  {% endinfo_block %}

  The following image shows how the RabbitMQ exchange and queue work together.

 ![RabbitMQ exchange](https://spryker.s3.eu-central-1.amazonaws.com/docs/Tutorials/Introduction/Set+up+Hello+World+Queue/rabbitmq_exchange.png)

- You can find more information about Exchange and Routing at:&nbsp;https://www.rabbitmq.com/tutorials/tutorial-four-php.html
+ You can find more information about Exchange and Routing at:&nbsp;https://www.rabbitmq.com/tutorials/tutorial-four-php.html.

-{% info_block infoBox "Note" %} ur queue configuration is ready, once we send our first message the queue will be created. {% endinfo_block %}
+{% info_block infoBox "Note" %}

+Your queue configuration is ready.
+Once you send your first message, the queue is created.

+{% endinfo_block %}

-## Sending Messages
+## Sending messages

-We are almost done with all queue preparation and configuration, it’s time to see some actions.
-Here we want to send one message to our queue and check if this message is there.
+You are almost done with all queue preparation and configuration.
+It’s time to see some actions.
+Here you want to send one message to our queue and check if this message is there.

 {% info_block infoBox "Using clients" %}

-We assume that you already know how to use a client in the Controller classes, but you can also check our other tutorials or the Demoshop codebase.
+It is assumed that you already know how to use a client in the Controller classes, but you can also check other tutorials or the Demoshop codebase.

 {% endinfo_block %}

-**To send a message to a queue:**
+To send a message to a queue, do the following:

-Place a trigger to the queue API by creating a simple `controller/action` in the Demoshop.
+1. Place a trigger to the queue API by creating a simple `controller/action` in the Demoshop.

-This code creates a `QueueSendMessageTransfer` and sets `Hello, World` into the body of message.
+   This code creates a `QueueSendMessageTransfer` and sets `Hello, World` into the body of the message.

-The final step is to call `QueueClient::sendMessage()` and the trigger will be set.
+2. To set the trigger, call `QueueClient::sendMessage()`.

 **Code sample**